ubco-cmps/cosc122_course/class/week09/lab/Task3.md

 - Create a loop that runs 6 times.

-- For each iteration, ask the user the guess a number between 1 and 100 (hint: do not create the variable that stores the user guess inside the loop).
+- For each iteration, ask the user to guess a number between 1 and 100 (hint: do not create the variable that stores the user's guess inside the loop).

 - Store the user's guess into one of the array's indexes (hint: you will need to store the first guess in index 0, the second guess in index 1, and so on).